TheocharisA/Wake-on-WAN-MP/README.md

 This is a small project to wake your computer from anywhere in the world just by sending in a Telegram message.
 You can then use TeamViewer, Anydesk or anything you like to control it remotely.

-## THIS ONLY WORKS ON ETHERNET AND ONLY IF YOUR MOTHERBOARD SUPPORTS WAKE ON LAN
+## THIS ONLY WORKS ON ETHERNET AND ONLY IF YOUR MOTHERBOARD SUPPORTS WAKE ON LAN AND HAS IT CONFIGURED PROPERLY

 ## How to use